Erufr/MiPortfolio/README.md

 ### ¡Bienvenido a mi Portfolio!
 Mi nombre es Erika Frias y en el mismo te voy a estar contando más sobre mi. <br>¿Me acompañas?
 Vamos! ♥

 ### Welcome to my Portfolio!
 My name is Erika Frias, and here I'll be telling you more about myself.
-Are you with me?
+Are you in?
 Let’s go! ♥